 Classic Strat Styling with Modern Features

-Like most contemporary Strats, the Fat Strat features a lightweight, comfort-contoured alder body, which has actually changed very little since the first Strats rolled off the production lines in 1954.
+Like most contemporary Strats, the Fat Strat features a lightweight, "comfort contoured" alder body, which has actually changed very little since the first Strats rolled off the production lines in 1954.
 However, this new version has shielded body cavities for quieter operation and reduced hum, which is particularly important with single-coil pickups.
-They sound great but can get a bit noisy at times.
+They sound great but could get a bit noisy at times.

 - Modern C-shaped maple neck